China With Kids

 I hope I have answered some of your questions about what it’s like to travel to China with kids!
 If you are ready to plan your family trip to China, here is a post I wrote about helpful websites for China travel.
 I think you will love this beautiful country.

-More RESOURCES for planning your trip to China:
+More RESOURCES for planning your trip to China for kids:

 Thanks Andie for that awesome post!
 I can’t wait to visit China with my kids!